Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Estimating the copula correlation matrix in the factor model

+Here, $\wt\Theta$ is our estimator of the low-rank component $\Theta ^*$, and is obtained as the solution to a convex program:

-We emphasize that, by this construction (recall that $\wt\Theta_o$ has all its diagonal elements equal to zero), we explicitly set all the diagonal elements of the refined estimator $\widetilde{\Sigma}$ to one. $\wt\Theta$ itself is regarded as an estimator of $\Theta^*$.
-(It is easily seen that, by its optimality, $\wt\Theta$ must be symmetric, though this particular property is not used in our subsequent analysis.)
+(By its optimality, $\wt\Theta$ must be symmetric, though this particular property is not used in our subsequent analysis.)
+In (\ref {eq:convex_program}), $\mu$ is a regularization parameter chosen according to (\ref{MU_2}) in Theorem~\ref{thmm:recovery_bound_optimize} below, and is based on the bounds on $\|\wh\Sigma-\Sigma\|_2$ established earlier.

 We now elaborate the construction of the refined estimator.
-Note that \begin{enumerate} \item The off-diagonal elements of $\Sigma$ and $\Theta^*$ agree, and so we can regard the off-diagonal elements of $\wh\Sigma$ as estimates of the off-diagonal elements of $\Theta^*$; \item $\Sigma$ has all its diagonal elements equal to one, and the plug-in estimator $\wh\Sigma$ also has all its diagonal elements equal to one irrespective of $\Theta^*$. \end{enumerate} Because of these observations, we manually set all the diagonal elements of the refined estimator $\wt\Sigma$ to one, and minimize the Frobenius norm for only the off-diagonal elements of the deviation $\wt\Theta-\wh\Sigma$ subject to a penalty.
-It is clear that any bound for $\widetilde{\Sigma}-\Sigma$ is also a bound for the off-diagonal elements of $\wt\Theta-\Theta^*$.
-We bound the diagonal elements of $\wt\Theta-\Theta^*$ in Appendix~\ref{sec:diagonal_deviation}.
-The regularization parameter $\mu$ is chosen according to (\ref{MU_2}) in Theorem~\ref{thm:recovery_bound_optimize} below, and is based on the bounds for $\|\wh\Sigma-\Sigma\|_2$ established earlier.
+Note that: \begin{longlist}[1.] \item[1.]
+In the factor model, the off-diagonal elements of $\Sigma$ and $\Theta ^*$ agree, so the off-diagonal elements of $\wh\Sigma$ are natural estimators of the corresponding elements of $\Theta^*$; \item[2.]
+The plug-in estimator $\wh\Sigma$, similar to the target copula correlation matrix $\Sigma$, has all its diagonal elements equal to one irrespective of the low-rank component $\Theta^*$.
+As a consequence, we critically lack estimators for the diagonal elements of $\Theta^*$. \end{longlist} Because of these observations, when constructing the estimator $\wt \Theta$ of $\Theta^*$ through the convex program (\ref {eq:convex_program}), we minimize the Frobenius norm for only the off-diagonal elements of the deviation between $\wh\Sigma$ and the estimator of $\Theta^*$ subject to a penalty.
+The penalty is the nuclear norm of the estimator of $\Theta^*$ scaled by the regularization parameter $\mu$, and is implemented to encourage the estimator of $\Theta^*$ to be appropriately low-rank while keeping (\ref {eq:convex_program}) convex \cite{Fazel02}.
+Then, when constructing the refined estimator $\wt\Sigma$ of $\Sigma$ from the estimator $\wt \Theta $ of $\Theta^*$ through (\ref{eq:Sigma_refined}), we explicitly set all the diagonal elements of $\wt\Sigma$ to one.
+It is clear that any bound on $\widetilde{\Sigma}-\Sigma$ also acts as a bound on the off-diagonal elements of $\wt\Theta-\Theta^*$ and vice versa.
+We bound the diagonal elements of $\wt\Theta-\Theta^*$ in Appendix \ref{sec:diagonal_deviation}.